SFDC-Hermes/Lightning-Hermes/_posts/2026-08-02-salesforce-profiles-and-permission.md

 ```

 The golden rule of Salesforce data governance is **"Open doors with Permission Sets, filter visibility with Roles."** Even if a user has a permission set granting "Modify All" on Accounts, their data footprint is contextualized by where they sit in the Role Hierarchy.
 Roles ensure that a regional sales representative can only see their own pipeline, while the VP of Sales enjoys roll-up visibility across the entire hierarchy.

+## 4. Advanced Modular Governance: Permission Set Groups & Muting
+Shifting to a "Minimum Access Profile" architecture means you will inevitably create a high volume of granular Permission Sets.
+Managing 50 separate permission sets for 1,000 users would quickly trigger administrative paralysis.
+To streamline this layer, modern architecture leverages **Permission Set Groups (PSGs)** and **Muting Permission Sets**:
+### 4.1 Bundling with Permission Set Groups
+A Permission Set Group bundles multiple granular permission sets together into a single, cohesive package mapped to a specific corporate persona (e.g., `Sales_Agent_Group` contains Core CRM Access, Quota Management, and Slack Integration permission sets).
+You assign the single group metadata to the user, drastically reducing user assignment clutter.
+### 4.2 Fine-Tuning with Muting Permission Sets
+What happens when a specific sub-team needs *all* the access within a Permission Set Group except for one sensitive delete permission?
+In the past, you had to clone the entire architecture.
+Today, you add a **Muting Permission Set** inside that specific group.
+The muting layer explicitly strips out or "silences" the single sensitive permission for that group, allowing you to reuse your existing permission sets without creating duplicate metadata.